simonmichael/hledger/hledger/hledger.m4.md

   And from the first date line onward, Emacs org mode heading prefixes at the start of lines (one or more `*`'s followed by a space) will be ignored.
   This means the time log can also be a org outline.

+Timedot files don't support directives like journal files.
+So a common pattern is to have a main journal file (eg `time.journal`) that contains any needed directives, and then [includes](#include-directive) the timedot file (`include time.timedot`).

 ## Timedot examples